 In 2019, the EDA hired Frazier and Associates to create a Wayfinding System that includes forty-three vehicular directional signs and two pedestrian signs.
 The vehicular signs will guide visitors to major visitor-oriented destinations, including public parking.
 Welcoming gateway signs have been installed at the four primary entry points into the City, while public parking and directional signage have been installed throughout the City’s main corridors.
 After a competitive bid process, EDA hired Rite Lite Signs for the fabrication and installation of the signs in early Spring 2021.

 2021 was spent siting the vehicular wayfinding signs, including an assessment of the feasibility and safety of each sign.
 City Council agreed to finance two Tinner Hill pedestrian signs in May of 2021.
 These two signs offer a walking guide to over twenty-five historic sites in the Tinner Hill Historic area.
 Staff worked with the Tinner Hill Heritage Foundation to identify the historic locations and on sign design.
 The other forty-three vehicular signs are designed to guide visitors who are driving, and are therefore larger than the pedestrian signage.

-The sign design and locations were identified through 12 public meetings, two public surveys, and guided by sign criteria that were set by an interest group of Boards and Commissions and local advocates at public meetings in Fall 2019.
-Below is an outline of the public meeting process and minutes related to this project:
+The vehicular wayfinding design and locations were identified through 12 public meetings, two public surveys, discussion at each EDA meeting since 2020, and guided by sign criteria that were set by an interest group of Boards and Commissions and local advocates at public meetings in Fall 2019.
+Below is an outline of the public meeting process and major milestones related to this project: